-This guide explains:
+This guide covers:

-What each category really means (in plain terms)
+What each category means

-Go to your Dashboard → Categorization
+Go to your Dashboard → Categorization.
+You'll see two columns:

 Move these out of my inbox